codestoler/BioChemPathways/README.md

 This is the Comprehensive Homework Project of Course [Biochemistry](https://biochem.life.tsinghua.edu.cn/) II of Prof. Zhen LI at Tsinghua University.

-Build by JI pengyi, GUO Zhenning, TANG jinsong, LIN jianyong
+Build by JI Pengyi, GUO Zhenning, TANG Jinsong, LIN Jianyong

 This repository was gorked from GUO's repository and underwent major edition.
 Now it is a static web page.